Executive Order Nº 43. Regulation for the Storage of Hazardous Substances

 - Storage of bulk solids stacked outdoors, regardless of the amounts stored.

 Once the authorization is obtained, an obligation to make statements twice a year persists.
+This statement shall be made through an online page called Dasuspel.
 Likewise, the authority must be informed if there are modifications or if there is a temporal or permanent closure.
-When the closure is for a term higher than one year, the authorization shall expire.
+When the closure is for a term longer than one year, the authorization shall expire.

 Location and access